| Richard D Ball |

 Personal Biography:

-In the past I have been: a working lad in Bolton, a student at St. John's College, Cambridge, a graduate student in DAMTP, Cambridge, an SERC Research Fellow at Imperial College, a Research Associate at ITP, SUNY at Stony Brook, a Research Fellow at NBI, Copenhagen, a Royal Society URF in Theoretical Physics and lecturer at Trinity College, Oxford, and a CERN Fellow and Associate.
-I am currently the Head of the PPT group in Edinburgh.
+In the past I have been: an undergraduate at St. John's College, Cambridge, a graduate student in DAMTP, Cambridge, an SERC Research Fellow at Imperial College, a Research Associate at ITP, SUNY at Stony Brook, a Research Fellow at NBI, Copenhagen, a Royal Society URF in Theoretical Physics and lecturer at Trinity College, Oxford, and a CERN Fellow.
+I first arrived in Edinburgh on a lectureship, as replacement for Peter Higgs.
+Since then I have held three CERN Associateships, and a Scientific Associateship at the NBI Discovery Center.
+I have been Principal Investigator on the Edinburgh PPT grant from STFC since 2005, and Chairman of the Board of Examiners in Mathematical Physics since 2011.
+In 2012 I created the Higgs Centre for Theoretical Physics, which the following year launched new MSc programmes in Theoretical and Mathematical Physics.

 Research interests: